 I see from the ICP test that you posted a reading of 0 for Iodine.
 Is this normal for you?
 Another thread you posted attributed low Iodine to tissue recession.
 Anything adverse happening in your tank when this ICP test was taken?

-I recently bought an IceCap tester and ICP test confirmed my salinity was 1.022.
+They are just inaccurate from my experience.
+Mine was consistent, but consistently 0.002 off.I recently bought an IceCap tester and ICP test confirmed my salinity was 1.022.
 (ICP said raise salinity lol ..)
 Milwaukee would read 1.024 no matter what.
 From 1.022-1.022.
 Maybe the lens goes bad over time?